NewSapporoNingyo/BVE-Gensokyo-Railway/assets/player.md

 > The behavior may differ from real-world tilting mechanisms.
 > Tilting is effective only between:
 >
-> * Hakurei Shrine – Minami Ningen no Sato
+> * Hakurei Shrine – Minami-Ningennosato
 > * Myorenji – Moriya Shrine

 ---